 • Key loss mitigation vocabulary, e.g., hardship, imminent default, streamlined modification, etc., and data standards are defined and used consistently by mortgage servicers and investors.

-• Consumers get clear, concise information and rationales about loss mitigation decisions.
+• Consumers get clear, concise information and explanations about loss mitigation decisions.

-• Consumers are not required to sign broad waivers of rights as a condition of receiving loss mitigation assistance.
+• Consumers are not required to sign broad waivers of rights as a condition of receiving loss mitigation help.

-• Key loss mitigation data is reported publicly on a regular basis to ensure that loss mitigation programs are effectively meeting consumer and market needs.
+• Key loss mitigation data is reported publicly on a regular basis to ensure that loss mitigation programs are sufficiently meeting consumer and market needs.